 Saxifrages are basal leaved plants with a tall leafless flower stalk.
 The Eastern Swamp Saxifrage is a native perennial herb.

-The leaves are all in a basal rosette at ground level, hairy on both sides and margins, fleshy, lance shaped, obtuse at the top and narrow at the base to an indistinct stalk.
+The leaves are all in a basal rosette at ground level, hairy on both sides and on the margins, fleshy, lance shaped, obtuse at the top and narrow at the base to an indistinct stalk.

-The flowers can number 30 to 50+ and are 5-part, each about 1/4 inch wide, the five creamy or whitish petals, without spots, lance shaped and outward spreading.
+The flowers can number 30 to 50+ and are 5-part, each about 1/4 inch wide, with five creamy or whitish petals, without spots, lance shaped and outward spreading.
 The sepals are green, more triangular and reflexed.
-The 10 stamens have flattened filaments and orangish color anthers creating a club shape; the ovary parts are green with two pistils that are joined together for the lower half of their length.
-The calyx tube is nearly free from the ovary.
+The 10 stamens have flattened filaments and orangish color anthers creating a club shape; the ovary parts are green with two pistils with styles that are joined together for the lower half of their length.
+The calyx tube is nearly free from the large ovary.
 In a few Eastern states of the U.S. a purple-petaled version may occasionally be found.

 Habitat: M. pensylvanica requires moderate moisture at a minimum, marshes and bogs preferred and does well in full to partial sun.
 Habitat with less moisture will need more shade.
 The root system has thick fleshy rhizomes which can form offsets creating more plants.

-Comparisons: Other members of this Family in the garden include Alum root, Foam Flower and Mitrewort.
+Comparisons: Other members of the Saxifrage Family in the garden include Alum root, Foam Flower and Mitrewort.
 The only other species of Micranthes found in Minnesota is Micranthes virginiensis, the Early Saxifrage.
 It is only found in NE Minnesota in the Arrowhead and in Lake of the Woods County where our current species is not found.
 It has many differences including smaller leaves and is not rhizomatous.

 Above: The inflorescence initially looks like a pine cone then opens into several small branches of flower clusters.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.